 According to the Centers for Disease Control (CDC), 61 million adults in the United States have a disability.
 For many of these people, their disability is of a nature or extent that prevents them from maintaining gainful employment.

 If you develop an illness or injury that impacts your ability to work and is expected to last at least a year or end in death, you may be eligible for Social Security Disability Insurance (SSDI) benefits.
-What’s not always clear to most people is when they can apply for them.
+What’s not always clear to most people is when they can apply for them and even then if I apply for disability can I still work?
 This resource explains when you should apply for SSDI benefits, the steps you need to take, and how a disability attorney at Bross & Frankel, PA can help you file your claim as well as appeal any denial.

 Social Security Disability Insurance (SSDI) Explained